AdobeDocs/experience-manager-forms-cloud-service.en/help/key-features.md

 <!-- * **Emulators:** You can view an Adaptive Form in an in-built emulator.
 It helps you simulate how an Adaptive Form appears on different devices to an end user.
 It provides out-of-the-box options to simulate views for popular mobile devices, tablets, and desktop screen configurations.

-In addition to standard AEM Forms features, [!DNL AEM Forms] as a [!DNL Cloud Service] provides several cloud-native capabilities such as a cloud-native architecture, auto-scaling, zero downtime for upgrades, a CDN (Content Delivery Network), cloud-native development environment, and ability to self-Service the environments via Cloud Manager. -->
+In addition to standard AEM Forms features, [!DNL AEM Forms] as a Cloud Service provides several cloud-native capabilities such as a cloud-native architecture, auto-scaling, zero downtime for upgrades, a CDN (Content Delivery Network), cloud-native development environment, and ability to self-Service the environments via Cloud Manager. -->